 I was recently moderating a webinar called “BizDevOps Done Right!”.
 In the session, two of my colleagues, Andi and Klaus, were discussing BizDevOps and how the concept can help organizations quickly address demanding innovation cycles, and dramatically reduce time-to-market for new features and better end-user experiences.

 The 2016 State of DevOps Report cites that high performers are 2X more likely to exceed profitability, market share and productivity goals.
-This is the holy grail of how companies can truly use digital channels be more competitive.
+This is the holy grail of how companies can truly use digital channels to be more competitive.

 The 10,000 foot view of BizDevOps